How to Watch the NBA on Monday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Celtics look to pull off a road win at the Hornets on Monday at 7:00 PM ET.
+The Lakers hit the road the 76ers on Monday at 7:00 PM ET.

 How to Watch